Computing Minimal Presentations and Bigraded Betti Numbers of 2-Parameter Persistent Homology: Experiments

 \paragraph{Runtime Results} \Cref{runtimes,Table:MinPresTimings} display the results of our experiments.
 Note that while the number $n$ of points in each data set is given in the table, the size of the \firep is much larger than $n$.
 Namely, the non-zero matrix in the \firep for $H_0$ has dimensions $n \times \binom{n}{2}$, with two non-zero entries per column, and the matrices in the \firep for $H_1$ have dimensions $n \times \binom{n}{2}$ and $\binom{n}{2} \times \binom{n}{3}$, with two and three non-zero entries per column, respectively.
 The timing results do not include the time to compute the \firep from the point cloud data (which was done in RIVET, in all cases), but this step does not contribute significantly to the total cost of the computations.

-In all of our experiments, the RIVET computations were much faster than the corresponding computations in Macaulay2 and Singular, and neither Macaulay2 nor Singular were able to handle our larger problem instances.
+In all of our experiments, the RIVET computations were much faster than the corresponding computations in Macaulay2 and Singular, and neither Macaulay2 nor Singular was able to handle our larger problem instances.
 To the best of our understanding, Macaulay2 does not currently handle sparse matrices in the context of Betti number computation; in view of this, it is not surprising that Macaulay2 does not handle our larger problems.
 Singular does work with sparse matrices, but nevertheless does not handle our larger problems.

 It turns out that for all our Singular computations in homology degree 1, the cost of calling the \textsf{homology} function dominates the total cost of the computation.
-This explains why, for homology degree 1, there is not much difference between the timings for the $\textsf{res}$ and $\textsf{fres}$ computations in Singular.

-\cref{Table:MinPresTimings} shows that the cost of computing the minimal presentation (using parallelization) was usually much less than the cost of computing the semi-minimal presentation.
+This explains why, for homology degree 1, there is not much difference between the timings for the $\textsf{res}$ and $\textsf{fres}$ computations in Singular. \cref{Table:MinPresTimings} shows that the cost of computing the minimal presentation (using parallelization) was usually much less than the cost of computing the semi-minimal presentation.